Malynnb/Malynnb/README.md

 **Key Skills**

-* Python • APIs • Web Scraping • SQLAlchemy • MySQL • ETL
+* Python • APIs • Web Scraping • SQLAlchemy • MySQL • ETL • Google Cloud
 * Collected weather, airport arrivals, and demographic data from multiple APIs
 * Designed a relational database and automated data loading
+* Extended the pipeline with a serverless Google Cloud Function, Cloud SQL, and Cloud Scheduler
-* Demonstrated an end-to-end ETL workflow from data collection to storage
+* Demonstrated an end-to-end data workflow from external data collection and transformation to cloud-based storage and automated execution